lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Exercises/Heartbreakers and The Pixies - Selection Statements.md

   - C3.2
   - C3.3
 ---
-# Heartbreakers and The Pixies - Selection Statements

 Recently we have seen how *nested loops* – a loop inside of another loop – can be used to create a grid of shapes.